google/automl/efficientdet/README.md

 </p>

   * **Backbone**: we employ [EfficientNets](https://arxiv.org/abs/1905.11946) as our backbone networks.
-  * **BiFPN**: we propose BiFPN, a bi-directional feature network enhenced with fast normalization, which enables easy and fast feature fusion.
+  * **BiFPN**: we propose BiFPN, a bi-directional feature network enhanced with fast normalization, which enables easy and fast feature fusion.
   * **Scaling**: we use a single compound scaling factor to govern the depth, width, and resolution for all backbone, feature & prediction networks.

 Our model family starts from EfficientDet-D0, which has comparable accuracy as [YOLOv3](https://arxiv.org/abs/1804.02767).
 Then we scale up this baseline model using our compound scaling method to obtain a list of detection models EfficientDet-D1 to D6, with different trade-offs between accuracy and model complexity.